Skip to main content

 Storage-Constrained Systems

 Though the pages backing the VDISK blocks themselves are not created until referenced, the architected control blocks for dynamic address translation (page tables and segment tables, mainly) are created at the time the VDISK is created.
-Further, these control blocks are not pageable and must reside below the 2 GB address in real memory.
-This is another factor that can increase contention for storage below 2 GB.
+Further, these control blocks are not pageable.

-You can tell whether you are storage-constrained by using VM PRF or Performance Toolkit, as illustrated in the table below.
+You can tell whether you are storage-constrained by using Performance Toolkit, as illustrated in the table below.

 Back to the Performance Tips Page